 Once you get a good idea of your current habits, you’ll be able to recalibrate and begin working toward creating better habits.
 If you’re not a big reader but aspire to be, maybe you would add twenty minutes of reading to your habits.
 Or maybe you want to try ten minutes of daily meditation.
 If you need some inspiration, here’s a great post about creating positive habits.
 Whatever the habits are that you want to adopt, all you have to do is add them to your tracker and see how often you put an X by them.
 It’s almost embarrassingly simple.

 You may find that some habits will drop off, too.
 I’m no longer tracking the days I watch television without my child because they are so few and far between that when those days do occur, I consider them a gift.
-I’m also no longer tracking 10+ minutes of stillness because every time I drive somewhere I keep my podcasts off for the first 10 minutes.
+I’m also no longer tracking ten or more minutes of stillness because every time I drive somewhere I keep my podcasts off for the first ten minutes.
 It’s just become—wait for it—habit.

 There is little more admirable than a self-aware person, and from awareness comes the ability to create goals that will not only stick but will also make you a better version of yourself.
 It’s not hubris when I say habit tracking has changed my life.
 I wish the same for you this year.